Domino731/Monster-Hunter/README.md

 `getBlacksmithItems()` function will set item properties based on user stats.) and initial cost (percentage of user gaurd payout, `getBlacksmithItems()` function will set cost).

 ## Authorization
-The Firebase service is providing by google and is responsible for the backend of this project.
+The Firebase service is providing backend for this project,  and this service is responsible for the backend of this project.
 Operations which are responsible for authorization are in sub page - /login

 ### `AuthForm`
 Abstract class responsbile for firebase authentication action.